American toad

-The American toad (Anaxyrus americanus) is a common species of toad found throughout Canada and the eastern United States.
+The American toad (Anaxyrus americanus) is a common species of toad found throughout the eastern half of Canada and the United States.
 It is divided into three subspecies: the eastern American toad (A. a. americanus), the dwarf American toad (A. a. charlesmithi) and the rare Hudson Bay toad (A. a. copei).
 Recent taxonomic treatments place this species in the genus Anaxyrus instead of Bufo.

+Eggs

+A. americanus eggs are bicolored.
+They are often a roughly equal mixture of a black or brown with white or cream.
+The eggs are deposited in two long ropes that have been recorded to transcend 60 m in length.
+Single egg diameter ranges from 0.1 cm to 0.2 cm.

 Tadpoles

-The eggs of the American toad are laid in two strings and can hatch in 2–14 days.
-When hatched the tadpoles are recognizable by their skinny tails in relation to the size of their black bodies.
-They may advance to adulthood in 50–65 days.
-When metamorphosis is completed, the "toadlets" may stay in the water for a short period of time before they become mostly land based.
-Often entire groups of tadpoles reach the toadlet stage at once and a mass migration to higher ground takes place usually to shaded areas of mid range and upland forests bordering the marshes from where they bred.
-Toadlets can be observed eating microscopic bugs as fast as they can in the ground area they roam between various vegetation; they are also known to eat ants, spiders, slugs and worms.
+The American toad lays between 2,000-20,000 eggs in two strings which hatch in 3-12 days.
+The hatched tadpoles, while very small, are recognizable by their skinny tails in relation to the size of their round black bodies.
+They reach adulthood in 50–65 days.
+When metamorphosis is complete, the "toadlets" may stay in the water for a short period of time before transitioning to be mostly land based.
+Often times, groups of tadpoles reach the toadlet stage at once and a begin a mass migration to higher ground.
+Typically, toadlets migrate to shaded areas in the mid-range and upland forests that border the marshes where they were bred.
+Toadlets can be observed eating microscopic bugs in their roaming ground between various vegetation; they are also known to eat ants, spiders, slugs and worms.
 Studies have shown that they have a mutualistic relationship with Chlorogonium algae, which makes tadpoles develop faster than normal.
+Leaf litter from invasive plants like autumn olive or purple loosestrife in the larval nursery can increase the burden of trematode parasite infestation among tadpoles.
+This is possibly mediated by faster development of tadpoles in these aquatic environments than in nurseries with leaves of native black huckleberry or swamp loosestrife.

 Tadpoles have several mechanisms to reduce predation.
-They avoid predators by swimming in very shallow water often with thick grass vegetation, and by swimming close together in schools during the day.
-Tadpoles also produce toxic chemicals in their skin that discourage some potential predators.
+They avoid predators by swimming in very shallow water often with thick grass vegetation and by swimming close together in schools during the day.
+Tadpoles also produce toxic chemicals in their skin that discourage some predation.
 Fish have been reported to die after consuming one tadpole; however, most fish quickly learn to avoid eating American toad tadpoles.
-The tadpoles are also very small and they are a solid black color.